Kurlee/SpellChecker/findings/crashes/README.txt

 Command line used to find this crash:

-./afl-fuzz -m 10000 -i testcases/ -o findings/ ./main dictionary_file -c @@
+afl-fuzz -i ../../src/AFL/testcases/ -o findings/ ./spell_check dictionary_file -c @@

 If you can't reproduce a bug outside of afl-fuzz, be sure to set the same memory limit.
-The limit used for this fuzzing session was 9.77 GB.
+The limit used for this fuzzing session was 50.0 MB.

 Need a tool to minimize test cases before investigating the crashes or sending them to a vendor?
 Check out the afl-tmin that comes with the fuzzer!